-To see that Theorem 2 would fail to hold without the condition of universal domain, we take any non-simple agenda X and construct two non-trivial examples of restricted domains $\mathcal{D} \subseteq \mathcal{J}^n$ on which majority rule is dynamically rational with respect to some regular rationality-preserving revision operator.
-Since majority rule clearly satisfies the rest of our conditions (non-imposition, monotonicity, non-oligarchy, and systematicity), the examples establish our point.
+To see that Theorem 2 would fail to hold without the condition of universal domain, we take any non-simple agenda X and construct two examples of restricted domains $\mathcal{D} \subseteq \mathcal{J}^n$ on which majority rule is dynamically rational with respect to some regular rationality-preserving revision operator.
+Since majority rule satisfies the rest of our conditions (non-imposition, monotonicity, non-oligarchy, and systematicity), the examples establish our point.
+While the first example is somewhat trivial, the second should be of greater interest.